 The Organisation of Working Time Act of 1997 provides for four weeks of annual leave per year for workers employed full-time (on a pro rata basis in the case of partial-year employment of less than 1,365 hours).
-Alternately, employers may provide 1/3 working week's vacation per month in which the employee worked at least 117 hours, or 8 percent of an employee's annual hours (up to a maximum of four working weeks).
+Alternately, employers may provide one-third working week's paid leave per month in which the employee worked at least 117 hours, or 8 percent of an employee's annual hours (up to a maximum of four working weeks).
 Leave may not be carried over from year to year.
 Employers may schedule their employees' leave, but must take into account workers' family responsibilities and must consult the employees' union at least one month before the leave is to occur.
-Employers must pay leave before it commences.